MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-client-access-license.md

   - [Understanding the CALs model](#understanding-the-cals-model)
   - [Note about CAL versions](#note-about-cal-versions)

-## Understanding the CALs model
+## Understanding the RDS CAL model

-There are two types of CALs:
+There are two types of RDS CALs:

 - RDS Per Device CALs
 - RDS Per User CALs